Your First Home: What First-Time Buyers Need to Know

 Not all great love stories begin with a person.
 Some begin with a place.

 There are loves that arrive like summer lightning over the Highveld, quick and dazzling, and others that drift toward you like mist rolling over the Drakensberg at dawn.
-Quiet.
+Slow.
 Patient.
 Certain.
 Naledi Khumalo had never known either kind.
 Her life had been built on straight lines and careful steps.
 She believed in stability, in systems, in the small comfort of predictable days.

 She did not know that she was about to find it.
 She did not know that something had already begun calling her long before she heard it.

 It began on a late afternoon when the East Rand sky turned thick and honey coloured.
-Naledi had left work early and, instead of rushing home, decided to take the long road through the quiet streets of Sunward Park.
+Naledi had left work early and, instead of rushing home, decided to take the long road through the still streets of Sunward Park.
 The light moved across the houses like a blessing, touching every roof with molten gold.

 Then it happened.
 A pull.
 Soft at first.
 Insistent the next second.